Answers to frequently asked questions about water restrictions

 Who is affected by water restrictions?

 Everyone who uses the Eurobodalla water supply is affected.
 This includes all ratepayers, residents, visitors, community groups, commercial businesses, industries and public services, including Council.
-There are different restrictions for residents/visitors to commercial enterprises.
-Clearly defined water restrictions are outlined for businesses that take into account their need for access to water to continue their operations.
+Restrictions for residents and visitors are different to commercial enterprises.
+Clearly defined water restrictions are outlined for businesses that take into account their need for water to continue their operations.
 Emergency services, including fire brigades, SES, police and ambulance operations are exempt from water restrictions at all levels.

 How will my outdoor water use change with the introduction of level 1 restrictions?